CHIP: Adaptive Compliance for Humanoid Control through Hindsight Perturbation: Experiments and Results

 \subsection{Experiment setup}

-We used Unitree G1 as our testing platform, and an OAK-D W camera was mounted on the robot head to provide egocentric binocular vision.
-All policies were trained on 64 Nvidia L40S GPUs, with 4096 environments per GPU, for 4 days.
-During deployment, the local 3-point tracking policy, kinematic motion planner, and teleoperation server were running on Unitree G1 Jetson NX onboard computer with TensorRT acceleration.
+We used the Unitree G1 as our test platform, and an OAK-D W camera was mounted on the robot's head to provide egocentric binocular vision.
+All policies were trained for 4 days on 64 Nvidia L40S GPUs, with 4096 environments per GPU.
+During deployment, the local 3-point tracking policy, kinematic motion planner, and teleoperation server were running on the Unitree G1 Jetson NX onboard computer with TensorRT acceleration.
 The global 3-point tracking policy, together with the state estimator, was running on a desktop machine with an i7-13700K CPU and an RTX 3090 GPU.
 We use the same desktop computer to run VLA policies.